nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 When dm+d data is imported into a relational database, concepts marked as INVALID or VMP concepts flagged as "not actual products available" may be excluded from the import.

+The logical entity relationship diagram for this dm+d set is;

+{*insert diagram*}

 ### Mapping between ucum and SNOMED/dm+d

 The following mapping table needs to be available to the implementing system.
-It is required to identify the SNOMED/dm+d coded unit of measure when a ucum unit code and value is used AND the ucum standard uses a different term to the dm+d.
+It is required to identify the units of measure within the ucum standard that use different different codes to the dm+d.

-For example `g` is a ucum code but dm+d uses the term `gram` so both need to maps to the SNOMED code of `258682000`.
+For example `g` is a ucum code for "gram" and the equivalent within dm+d is `gram|258682000` so a mapping is required to associate `g` with the SNOMED code `258682000`.
 This mapping table may need to be extended within a local implementation depending on which ucum units are to be expected.

-SNOMED/dm+d code | ucum unit
+**SNOMED/dm+d code** | **ucum unit**
 258683005 | kilogram
 258682000 | g
 258684004 | milligram